Abduyi dialect

-The Abduyi dialect (عبدویی, UniPers: Abduyi) is a Northwestern Iranian language spoken in the village of Abdui, reachable from Kazerun city in Southern Iran, through the old road of Shiraz-Kazerun after 36 kilometers.
-The number of households of the village has been around 120 in 2004.
-The dialect is identified as Kurdish by most researchers.
+The Abduyi dialect (عبدویی, UniPers: Abduyi) is a Northwestern Iranian language spoken in the village of Abdui, which can be reached from Kazerun city in Southern Iran via the old Shiraz-Kazerun road after 36 kilometers.
+The number of households in the village was approximately 120 in 2004.
+Most researchers identify the dialect as Kurdish.

 Phonology

 The transcription used here is an approximation.